ProtectorRTD/DataStructureProtector/README.md

   - `main:`
     - `java:`
       - `linked_list:` The folder where my Linked List implementation is located.
 Also in the folder there will be tests that can be viewed and run
+      - `binary_tree:` The folder where my Binary Tree implementation is located.
   - `test:`
     - `java:` The folder with test